modicio/modicio/doc/api.md

 ### `/model/reference/subspace` @ModelController

 * URL Params
-  * `variant_timestamp=STRING`
   * `variant_UUID=String`
   * `root=STRING`
   * `depth=INT`
 * Returns
   * XML Body

 Get a subspace of the reference model (fragment) of a certain variant as open model.
 The subspace is constructed starting from `root` with a specified recursion `depth`.
 Select a depth of 0 for the minimal subspace.

 ---